Retail Arbitrage: What It Is, How It’s Possible, And Why It’s So Damn Easy

 - How do I sell the products once I have them in-hand?

 And those are fantastic questions.
 This is the start to your all-inclusive, comprehensive guide on retail arbitrage.
-There are 6 chapters total.
+There are 6 chapters in total.
 By the end of reading each one, you’ll be able to walk into any store or browse any e-commerce site, find products to buy, and then sell them quickly without lifting a finger through the power of Amazon.

 But first, let’s dive into how this is possible.
 After all, if department stores were selling items for less than they were worth, wouldn’t everyone be doing this?